 Acupuncture – Gaining Recognition and Appreciation

-Tom Herzing wrote an article on Integrative Acupuncture,acupuncture and Oriental Medicine and how it’s gaining recognition and appreciation.
+Tom Herzing wrote an article on Integrative Acupuncture, and how it’s gaining recognition and appreciation.
 You can read a preview of his opening remarks below.

-“When Integrative Acupuncture and Oriental Medicine practitioners Kerry Jenni and Josh Singer held an open house at the Montpelier Integrative Family Health facility at 156 Main Street last month, more than 60 visitors interested in learning more about alternative healing methods attended.”
+“When Integrative Acupuncture practitioners Kerry Jenni Boyle and Josh Singer held an open house at the Montpelier Integrative Family Health facility at 156 Main Street last month, more than 60 visitors interested in learning more about alternative healing methods attended.”

 Acupuncture: a New Approach to Combating Vermont’s Opioid Epidemic